tmeasday/meteor-router/README.md

 ## Internet explorer 8+ support

 The current version of the router doesn't support IE8 + 9.
-An updating is coming soon.
+An [update is coming soon](#33).
 In the meantime, if you absolutely need it, you can use the `ie-support` branch:
 ```json
 "packages": {
   "HTML5-History-API": {},